chrismiles/CMPopTipView/README.rst

 The background and text colors can be customised if the defaults are not suitable.

+Two animation options are available for when a CMPopTipView is presented:
+"slide" and "pop".

 A CMPopTipView can be dismissed by the user tapping on it.
 It can also be dismissed programatically.